yashjadhav1595-projects/reddit-soul-scribe/setup.md

 ### Full AI Mode (With API Keys)
 - ✅ Real Reddit data analysis
 - ✅ AI-generated personas using Llama 3.3-70B
-- ✅ Visual portraits using FLUX.1-schnell
+- ✅ Visual portraits using FLUX.1-schnell or Unsplash
 - ✅ Post simulation using EXAONE-Deep-32B
 - ✅ All demo features
+- ✅ Persona report download as HTML (with inlined CSS) and TXT
+- ✅ Grouped citations for each trait

 ## 🐛 Troubleshooting